OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_Paper_Detection.md

     show do
-      title 'Wait for stop cycle to finish (5 minutes).' check "Wait for the #{THERMOCYCLER} containing your samples to finish. " bullet "If the #{THERMOCYCLER} beeps, it is done.
-If not, continue waiting." check "Once the #{THERMOCYCLER} finishes, IMMEDIATELY continue to the next step." check "Take all #{pluralizer('sample', myops.length * PREV_COMPONENTS.length)} from the #{THERMOCYCLER}." check "Vortex #{'sample'.pluralize(PREV_COMPONENTS.length)} for 5 seconds to mix." check "Centrifuge #{'sample'.pluralize(PREV_COMPONENTS.length)} for 5 seconds to pull down liquid"
+      title 'Wait for stop cycle to finish (5 minutes).' note "Wait for the #{THERMOCYCLER} containing your samples to finish. " bullet "If the #{THERMOCYCLER} beeps, it is done.
+If not, continue waiting." note "Once the #{THERMOCYCLER} finishes, IMMEDIATELY continue to the next step." check "Take all #{pluralizer('sample', myops.length * PREV_COMPONENTS.length)} from the #{THERMOCYCLER}." check "Vortex #{'sample'.pluralize(PREV_COMPONENTS.length)} for 5 seconds to mix." check "Centrifuge #{'sample'.pluralize(PREV_COMPONENTS.length)} for 5 seconds to pull down liquid"